MS059 Evaluations

 - 2020: Activities helped students understand coding processes, with inspiration drawn from peers' work.

-- 2021: Coding exercises and hands-on guidance were helpful, though some students felt feedback on assignments could be more consistent.
+- 2021: Coding exercises and hands-on guidance were helpful.

 Feedback: